What is the full form of BIFR

 BIFR: Board of Industrial and Financial Reconstruction

 BIFR stands for Board of Industrial and Financial Reconstruction.
-It was an agency of Government of India and a part of the Department of Financial Services of the Ministry of Finance.
+It was an agency of the Government of India and a part of the Department of Financial Services of the Ministry of Finance.
 It was established under the Sick Industrial Companies (Special Provisions) Act (SICA), 1985.
 Its aim was to revive and rehabilitate sick undertakings and closure or liquidation of the potentially sick or non-viable industrial companies.
 It provided suitable revival packages depending on the nature of the problem.

-- Industrial sickness began in India in the pre-independence days.
+Industrial sickness began in India in the pre-independence days.
 In the beginning, the Indian government tried to counter it with some ad-hock measures including the Nationalization of Banks to provide temporary relief.

 In 1975, RBI set up the Tondon committee.
 After one year, HN Ray Committee was formed in 1976.
 These committees suggested some measures which were not satisfactory.

-- In April 1987, an Appellate Authority for Industrial and Financial Reconstruction (AAIFR) was formed and the Government companies were brought under the purview of SICA in 1991.
+In April 1987, an Appellate Authority for Industrial and Financial Reconstruction (AAIFR) was formed and the Government companies were brought under the purview of SICA in 1991.
 Later, it covered both public and private companies that have industrial undertakings.

-- In 2003, the Sick Industrial Companies (Special Provisions) Repeal Act was enacted which replaced the SICA and sought to replace BIFR and AAIFR with National Company Law Tribunal (NCLT) and National Company Law Appellate Tribunal (NCLAT).
+In 2003, the Sick Industrial Companies (Special Provisions) Repeal Act was enacted which replaced the SICA and sought to replace BIFR and AAIFR with National Company Law Tribunal (NCLT) and National Company Law Appellate Tribunal (NCLAT).